TIBCOSoftware/snappydata/docs/aqp.md

-# Overview of Synopsis Data Engine (SDE)
+# Overview of Approximate Query Processing

 !!!
 Note
 	This is the beta version of the SDE feature which is still undergoing final testing before its official release.
+This feature is not supported in the Smart Connector mode.

 The following topics are covered in this section: